LIQUIDmonkeyyy/Scripting-in-Python/README.md

 Author: Ali Rafiei

 Notes:
- - Feel free to use the code without restriction
+ - formfiller2.py is most likely easier to use, feel free to adjust time.sleep to the speed of your computer